Teaching Your LLM the Codebase: CLAUDE.md and AGENTS.md

 - Currency is always AUD.
 No multi-currency support yet.

-When the LLM works in the billing package, it reads both the root CLAUDE.md and the package-level one.
-The root provides general conventions.
-The package file provides package-specific rules.
-The LLM stores amounts in cents because the file says so – no more pull request comments asking “should this be cents or dollars?”
+When the LLM works in billing, it reads both the root CLAUDE.md and the package-level one.
+General conventions from the root, package rules from the local file.
+Amounts come back in cents because the file says so, and the “should this be cents or dollars?” review comment retires.

 You write tests for the Greenbox codebase.